NicolaMirchev/SoftUni/README.md

-# FirstRepo
+# SoftUni
-My first repository to experiment and exercise with git.
+A repository to upload a code of my exercises in SoftUni.